Which are the Most Expensive Stocks in the World?

 Wait!
 Where is Apple?

-While looking through this article, you might have noticed that such large companies as Apple, Facebook, Microsoft, and many more didn’t appear in the list of TOP companies with highest stock price.
+While looking through this article, you might have noticed that such large companies as Apple, Facebook, Microsoft, and many more didn’t make it onto the list of TOP companies with highest stock price.

 What is the reason for their absence?

 The answer lies in the title of this article: “Which are the Most Expensive Stocks (per share)”.
-It means that the rating is based on price of a single share.
+It means that the ranking is based on the price of a single share.

 However, a single share price means nothing in this context as the number of issued shares serves as another major factor (the number varies from company to company).

-If we multiply price of a single share by the number of these shares, we’ll get the market value of a company.
+If we multiply the price of a single share with the number of these shares, we’ll get the market value of a company.

-Therefore, a company with the market value of $4,55 bln. ranks second place in the given rating while that of Apple is $582,54 bln. with a price of $187 per a single share.
+Therefore, a company with the market value of $4,10 bln. ranks second place in this rating while that of Apple is $747.74 bln. with a price of $151 per a single share.

 It appears that the number of shares of Apple is much larger than that of Seaboard Corporation, and they are cheaper than the latter.